Investment

 Individual unit purchase

-Investor buys a specific room or studio in a property and signs a management contract with the operator.
-Similar to buying an apartment for rent, but with a built-in operator.
+Investor buys a specific room or studio and signs a management contract with the operator.
+Similar to a buy-to-let, but with a built-in operator.

 Development project participation

-Investor participates in financing the construction or revitalization of a PBSA property and receives returns from rental or buyback after the property is operational.
+Investor participates in financing the construction or revitalization of a PBSA property and receives returns from rental or buyback after launch.

 Fund or SPV

-For investors preferring a more diversified approach — investing through fund structures or special purpose vehicles (SPVs) holding property portfolios.
+For those preferring diversification — investing through fund structures or special purpose vehicles holding property portfolios.

-PBSA in Poland remains a niche segment — the secondary market is still developing (selling a unit may be more difficult than selling an apartment).
-The investor must understand the specifics of operator agreements, currency risk (for foreign investors — rents are in PLN), and the need to verify operators.
-This is not an asset class for the passive investor.
+PBSA in Poland remains a niche segment — secondary market is still developing (selling a unit may be harder than an apartment).
+The investor must understand operator agreements, currency risk and the need to verify operators.
+Not an asset class for the passive investor.

-After you submit, you will receive back a set of current PBSA investment offers tailored to your profile.
-You choose the ones you are interested in — only then will we connect you with a specific partner.
-Your data is not shared with anyone without your consent.
+After submitting, you receive back a set of current PBSA investment offers tailored to your profile.
+You pick the ones you like — then we connect you with a specific partner.